ISI-apex/hpsc-rtems/README.md

 * `link`: A two-way messaging channel that abstracts the exchange mechanism.
   * `mailbox-link`: An implementation of `link` using HPSC Mailboxes.
   * `shmem-link`: An implementation of `link` using shared memory.
-* `server`: An interface to be implemented by applications to handle requests.
 * `shmem`: A shared memory messaging interface, compatible with mailbox-style messages.